 706.9f Some replacement effects that generate copy effects are linked to triggered abilities written in the same paragraph.
 (See rule 603.11.)
-The triggered ability will only trigger if the resulting object after applying all continuous effects has that ability.
+If another copy effect is applied to that object after applying the copy effect with the linked triggered ability, the ability doesn't trigger.